Balphagorevr/palworld-restsharp/README.md

 	* RESTAPIPort=xxxx (Specify your preferred port)
 	* AdminPassword=**** (You should already have this configured to access your RCON/In-game Admin rights).

+## Getting Started

+### Install Nu-Get Package
+1. Visit the linked NuGet release page/package and download.

+### Clone and build your own
+You can choose to clone this repository and build the library yourself.

 ## :electric_plug: Using the Library
 ```csharp
 using Palworld.RESTSharp;